KovaaK/SensitivityMatcher/README.md

 &nbsp;

 If the game that you are coming from is not listed, the script can also measure your old sensitivity.\
-Select "Measure any game" and enter your best guess, then:
+Select "Measure any game" and go into the game you wish to export your sensitivity from, then:

-1) Perform rotation(s) to see if the estimate under- or overshoots.
+1) Aim at a precise marker in game, then press the Record hotkey to record your mouse movement
-2) Make corrections using the hotkeys below.
+2) Use your mouse to turn 360 degrees aiming back to marker, and press the hotkey again to stop recording.
-3) Test again.
-Repeat the process until the script always lands on the exact origin even after many turns.
+3) Use the Repeater hotkeys to check its accuracy, correct over/undershoots with the fine tuner hotkeys
-4) Once you're done measuring, you can match it to any game you like with procedures outlined in the first section.\
+4) You can now match your captured sensitivity it to any game you like, either by using the repeater to adjust the in-game setting, or if the game is already listed in the presets then simply select it to convert immediately.

-Or, if the game is already listed, simply select it from the dropdown to convert immediately.
+Press `Alt` `/` to start/finish recording.

-Press `Alt` `-` to correct overshoots.
+Press `Alt` `+` to correct overshoots.

-Press `Alt` `+` to correct undershoots.
+Press `Alt` `-` to correct undershoots.

-Press `Alt` `0` to start over if you made a wrong correction.
+Press `Alt` `0` to restart if you made a wrong correction.

 &nbsp;